Northwest Horticultural Council

-Apples inspected and certified under the “Systems Approach Work Plan for the Exportation of Apples From the United States to Taiwan (2008)” are eligible for export to that country.
+Apples inspected and certified under the Quarantine Requirements for the Importation of Fresh Apples from the United States (2019) are eligible for export to Taiwan.
 Packers are urged to select lots for export to Taiwan that are at low risk for detection of live larvae.
 These selections are best made through consultation with packinghouse field staff and/or the grower’s licensed pesticide consultant.

 For a copy of the document needed to log packinghouse inspections, click on this document link.
 For a copy of the forms necessary to record the results of on-tree or field bin sampling, click on this document link.